ifIMust/vrp_challenge_retrospective/README.md

 With more time available, further improvements would include:
 - Search additional neighbors for solutions.
 The current approach only moves loads to other driver's routes, and does not test permutations within a route.
 - Decompose nested loops in tabu.getNeighbors for improved readability.
+- Use a semaphore to control the number of goroutines actively processing Tabu Search candidates.
+Initial tests hurt performance, but it might need tuning.
 - Increase test coverage.
 - Rewrite LoadDistance to use a 2D array instead of its map of maps.
 The hash times are slowing performance; using the maps might even be worse than just performing the computations every time.